 Extending your harvest throughout the entire year is easier than you think and comes with numerous benefits.
 So, how can you achieve year-round produce?
-Kyle from Green Coast is sharing how to extend gardening season through the year.
+Kyle from Green Coast is sharing how to extend the gardening season through the year.

 Several techniques can help you achieve a year-round garden target.
-If you implement these tactics, you will be among the gardeners around the US who enjoy fresh foods all-year-round.
+If you implement these tactics, you will be among the gardeners around the US who enjoy fresh foods all year round.
 You might be surprised that you don’t have to rely on indoor or vertical farming to do so.
 I’ll highlight exactly how.

-Five Ways To Build A Year Round Garden
+Five Ways To Build A Year-Round Garden

 1. Plan for year-round harvests

-Spend a little time planning what you can grow and when, what can yield a harvest at any time of the year and how you will do it.
+Spend a little time planning what you can grow and when what can yield a harvest at any time of the year, and how you will do it.
 Take into consideration the different climatic conditions and the challenges that each season brings.
 That will help you plan well for each season.
 You’ll keep growing more in each season, whether it’s a plunging freeze of winter or the searing heat of summer.

 Also, you can make use of apps that have been developed to enable you to plan for yearly produce.
 They can help you to know the crop variety to grow in different seasons, specific dates, and the gaps where earlier crops have been harvested during particular months.